 Then in 2007, after the dogfighter Michael Vick’s Bad Newz Kennels business was busted and the enslaved pit bulls seized, a few animal rights organizations decided to re-train and re-home the animals.
 It was then that America saw a new side to the “sadistic killer dog” and the pit bull slowly regained it’s image of being a friendly and loving pooch.

-Today, there are 4.5 million pit bulls owned as pets in the USA, constituting 5.8% of the entire pet population.
+Today, there are 4.5 million pit bulls owned as family pets in the USA, constituting 5.8% of the entire pet population.

 Physical Characteristics - How To Identify A Pit Bull